 Digital Compact Camera

-The compact digital camera was a very popular camera type from about 2000 to 2010 when the smartphone became the ‘camera in your pocket’.
+The compact digital camera was a very popular camera type from about 2000 to 2010 before the smartphone became the ‘camera in your pocket’.

 I digital compact camera was typically a small sensor unit with a 3 to 5 times zoom lens which was small enough to sit in your pocket or bag and be available during your normal day to take out and record everyday life.